sunfishcode/io-lifetimes/README.md

-Here's the fun part. `BorrowedFd` and `OwnedFd` are `repr(transparent)` and hold `RawFd` values, and `Option<BorrowedFd>` and `Option<OwnedFd>` are FFI-safe, so they can all be used in FFI [directly]:
+Here's the fun part. `BorrowedFd` and `OwnedFd` are `repr(transparent)` and hold `RawFd` values, and `Option<BorrowedFd>` and `Option<OwnedFd>` are FFI-safe (on nightly Rust), so they can all be used in FFI [directly]:

 [directly]: https://github.com/sunfishcode/io-experiment/blob/main/src/example_ffi.rs